eiriksteen/ROS2SampleProject/README.md

 ros2 run assignment1 hello_world
 ```
 You should now have a node printing out "Hello World" in your terminal.
-> Note: Ctrl + C to terminate the program
+> Note 1: Ctrl + C to terminate the program

+> Note 2: Ctrl + Shift + z suspends a process. `fg` brings it to the foreground and `bg` lets the process continue in the background.
+Use `ps` to view current jobs in your active terminal.